aws-samples/aws-lex-web-ui/lex-web-ui/READMECONFIGSCREENS.md

 ### Create a user pool flow

-The following images display the flow of configuration screens after selecting create new user pool from the AWS Cognito User Pool console.
+The following images display the flow of configuration screens after selecting create new user pool from the AWS Cognito User Pools console.
 The changes and selections are identified by the red arrows.
-These settings that will support use of the User Pool by the lex-web-ui.
+These settings will support use of the new User Pool by the lex-web-ui.

 ![](./readmeimages/userpoolstep1.png)
 ![](./readmeimages/userpoolstep2.png)